Asac00/PlasmaModding/README.md

 **PlasmaModding** is a modding framework intended to provide tools and infrastructure for creating mods for the game **Plasma**, developed by *Dry Licorice*.

+This project is built on **BepInEx**, which is required for the mod to function.

 ## Project Status

 ⚠️ **This project is currently under development and is not yet functional.**